 Normally, memoQ imports the name of the entry (the first part before the colon) as the context of the segment.
 But if the entry is part of a larger block (or several nested larger blocks), this context will not be unique.
 In this case, you can't efficiently use the name of the entry as the context.
 You need the entire 'path' of the entry, such as "Common"."metricCharacters".

-To set this up, use the check boxes on the Context tab:
+To set this up, use the radio buttons on the Context tab:

-•To add an even larger context, like a project or a document: Check the Add this text to the beginning of each context ID check box, and type the context label in the text box below it.
+- To add an even larger context, like a project or a document: Choose the Use keys as well and the all the keys up to the root, concatenated with radio buttons, and type the context label in the text box below it.
 You can invent this freely: the point is to make the context identifiers as unique as possible, so that you don't get false context matches from translation memories.

 JSON files are used to describe data in general, similarly to XML files.
 Most of the time, a key - an item or an entry or a structure - in a JSON file is not text.
 It can be a number, a date, another data type, or a complex structure of further data.